somritabanerjee/cme216-spring-2020/Homework/Final Project.md

 For teams of 2 students, you should submit an 8-page report.
 Teams of 3 should submit a 10-page report.

-Gradescope has the option of uploading a single submission, and indicate all the students involved in this group submission.
-But, in addition, please make sure to include the list of all team members in the PDF, at the beginning.
-This is required for the final report only.
-For the proposal plan, each student should submit a plan.
-You don't need to decide on a team for the project plan.
+We will enable group submission option on Gradescope, with which one member per group can make the submission and add the rest of the group.
+The submission process is same as before, and the option to add group members will be available after you upload your files; no additional action is required if you are not adding group members.
+In addition making group submissions, please make sure to include the list of all team members in the PDF, at the beginning.

 In addition, each member of the team must submit a short document that contains: